Leon-MRR/MNIST-NN-from-scratch/README.md

 ## Neural Network Architecture
 The network consists of:
 - Input Layer: 784 neurons (28x28 pixels)
-- Hidden Layers: 2 layers with 10 neurons each and ReLU activation
+- Hidden Layers: 2 layers with costumizable neuron values and ReLU activation
 - Output Layer: 10 neurons (one for each digit, using softmax activation)

 ## Results